PMunch/futhark/README.md

 tested it against.
 All of these things are things I hope to get fixed up.

 # Installation
 To install Futhark you first need to have clang installed.
-On Linux this is as simple as just grabbing it from your package manager (e.g. `sudo apt install libclang-dev`).
+Installing clang on Linux is as simple as just grabbing it from your package manager (e.g. `sudo apt install libclang-dev`).
-On Windows you need to install [LLVM](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.1) (you probably want to grab the `LLVM-12.0.1-win64.exe` version).
+To install clang on Windows you need to install [LLVM](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.1) (you probably want to grab the `LLVM-12.0.1-win64.exe` version).

 In order to link Opir with libclang you need to either copy the `libclang.lib` and `libclang.dll` into the Futhark project dir or use `passL` to pass the folder that `libclang.lib` lives in to the linker:

 ```